01 of 11

 Grease Brownie Pan

 The first step is, of course, to grease the pan and preheat the oven.
-In this case, preheat your oven to 350 F. or 325 F. for dark metal and/or glass pans.Continue to 3 of 12 below.
+In this case, preheat your oven to 350 F or 325 F for dark metal and/or glass pans.Continue to 3 of 11 below.

-The next step is to melt 8 ounces of unsweetened chocolate and 1 cup of butter in a medium-sized saucepan over low heat.
+The next step is to melt 8 ounces of unsweetened chocolate and 1 cup of butter in a medium-sized, heat-safe bowl over a saucepan that has about 1 to 2-inches of water, over low heat.

 Toast the Nuts

 While the chocolate and butter are beginning to melt, it's time to toast the nuts.
-There are several ways to toast nuts: in the oven or toaster oven.
+There are several ways to toast nuts: on the stovetop, in the oven or toaster oven, or in the microwave.
 We happened to have a toaster oven on hand, so we used that.
 Just put 2 1/2 cups of chopped walnuts in a foil-lined baking pan and set it for medium and toast.

-Next, in a mixing bowl, add 5 eggs, 3 cups of sugar and 1 tablespoon of vanilla.
+Next, in a mixing bowl, add 5 eggs, 3 cups of sugar, and 1 tablespoon of vanilla and cream together.
 Mix for 10 minutes.